Welcome to Park Parade Surgery in Harrogate

 ONLINE ACCESS FOR CHILDREN

 Following feedback from our recent patient survey we have worked to introduce online registration for children aged between 0 and 12.
 This registration will be managed by the parent or guardian and only they will have the log in details.
 We feel that it is not possible to offer online services to patients between the ages of 13 and 15.
 This is because the parent or guardian would hold the access details and as a consequence of this, those young people would not have appropriate confidentiality.
 Although we recognise that in most circumstances parents have right of access to their 13 year olds’ health record, there are certain situations in which this is not correct, and this view is upheld by medico-legal guidance.
 Similarly when the young person reaches the age of 16 they can register for online access in their own right and the log in details should not be shared with parents.
 If you would like to obtain a password for your child please see the receptionist.
 Please note that we will require a form of ID for the parent or guardian, such as a passport or driving licence, before the password can be issued.

-If you have a controlled drug on your prescription, currently this means that none of your medications can be sent electronically.
-From 18th June 2014 this is being amended so that only the controlled drug will be a printed prescription and any other medications will be sent electronically to your pharmacy of choice.
+If you have a controlled drug on your prescription these are unable to be sent electronically, therefore the controlled drug will be on a printed paper prescription and any other medications will be sent electronically to your pharmacy of choice.
 We are making you aware of this in case of any issues arising around collection from/delivery by the pharmacy, as items may be processed separately and therefore not all be ready at the same time.